 Recommended age range: 5-9 / 44-56″ in length

-The Strider is a 20″ balance bike that makes a fun upgrade from a kids’ bike with training wheels.
-You get all the fun of a full-size bike without having to worry about pedaling and you can learn to balance at the same time.
+The Owl kids’ bike is a fun upgrade from a kids’ bike with training wheels.
+You get all the fun of a full-size bike with child-specific components and a 3-speed drivetrain to begin mastering shifting.

 - Steel frame & fork